 - Extend tool life

-A Vital Part of Precision CNC Machining
+A Vital Part of High Precision CNC Metal Machining

 Together, all the capabilities of the modern Swiss CNC machine allow it to produce close tolerances and complex parts that are often come right off the machine finished and ready to ship right.
-That makes the Swiss machine an important method in precision CNC machining.
+That makes the Swiss machine shop an important method in precision CNC machining.

 To learn more about the attributes and advantages of modern Swiss-style turning, download our free guide Swiss Machine FAQs.